DCC-EX/dcc-ex.github.io/docs/download/commandstation.rst

 exInstaller
 =============

 .. note:: Clicking on the link below will automatically find the correct version for your Computer and Operating system (Windows, Mac, Linux) and download it.
 After unzipping the files to a folder on your computer and running the "exInstaller" program, you will have the opportunity to select either CommandStation-EX or BaseStation-Classic, and options, such as your Arduino type and motor shield type.
 It will automatically upload the software to your Arduino or other supported board.
-Click here for `exInstaller installation instructions <../get-started/installer.html>`_.
+Click here for :doc:`exInstaller installation instructions <../get-started/installer>`.
 If you have an issue with the web page getting you the correct version, click on the :ref:`Latest DCC++ EX Official Release` button in the next section to manually download the correct version.

 .. raw:: html